jgmortim/massdrop-ctrl-keymap/README.md

 ![numpad layout](resources/images/numpad.png)
 </details>

-While the numpad layer is active, the numpad keys are backlit with gold LEDs.
+While the numpad layer is active, the numpad keys are backlit with copper LEDs.
 All other keys are transparent.

 ### L3 \ Spanish